justindelacruz/autoplay-feedly/README.md

 # Autoplay Videos for Feedly

-Chrome Extension to autoplay videos from within Feedly.
-Useful when you subscribe to feeds that post embedded video.
+Adds video controls and automatically plays videos from within Feedly.

-By default, Feedly doesn't play or show controls for videos, forcing users to click through to view.
-This extension adds video controls and starts playing the video automatically.
+This is particularly useful for feeds that post many embedded videos, because Feedly doesn't play or show controls for videos by default, forcing users to click through to view.

 ## How to use